Argentine–Chilean naval arms race: Arms race

 In April 1896, Chile ordered another armored cruiser, O'Higgins, and six torpedo boats.
 Naval historian Robert Scheina states that in the same month Argentina ordered San Martín, a near-sister ship to Garibaldi which was under construction in Italy, but notes that the small time lapse between the orders makes it difficult or impossible to know who was responding to who—or if either were simply independent acquisitions.
 As historian Jonathan Grant writes, the Argentines may have moved first to secure a definite, if momentarily tenuous, advantage over the Chilean Navy.
 In May 1898, the Chilean government found that the Argentines were planning on acquiring one, then two, Garibaldi-class cruisers (Pueyrredón and General Belgrano).
 With tensions extremely high and war seemingly imminent, the two countries agreed to submit their boundary disputes to the British.
 They also signed pacts which led to the resolution of the Puna de Atacama dispute.
 As the former arbitration took much time, leaving that particular boundary dispute unresolved, the naval arms race quickly picked back up.

-The Argentines ordered two additional armored cruisers that were similar but more powerful than the previous four.
+The Argentines ordered two additional armored cruisers that were similar to the previous four, but more powerful.
 To counter them, the Chilean government ordered two new battleships, Constitución and Libertad, using part of its gold reserve to pay for them.
 These battleships' fast speed would make them suitable for opposing the new Argentine armored cruisers.
 The Chileans also purchased the protected cruiser Chacabuco, which had been built on speculation, on the stocks in late 1901.
 The Argentines responded in May 1901 with an inquiry, possibly a full order, to Ansaldo for a new 15000 LT battleship design.
 This would mount a 305 mm main battery and be capable of steaming at 20 kn.

 The increased tensions and near state of war between Argentina and Chile caused the British to push for a resolution, lest their economic interests in the region, which included the export of British goods and the import of Latin American raw materials, be disrupted.
 Talks were held in the Chilean capital, Santiago, between the British ambassador to Chile, the Argentine ambassador to Chile, and the Chilean foreign minister and President Germán Riesco.
 This led to the three Pacts of May on 28 May 1902, which ended the dispute.
 The third limited the naval armaments of both countries.
 Argentina and Chile were barred from acquiring any further warships for five years, unless they gave the other eighteen months of advance notice.
 The warships under construction were sold to the United Kingdom, with Chile's battleships becoming the Swiftsure class, and Japan, with Argentina's final two armored cruisers becoming the Kasuga class.
 The two planned Argentine battleships were either never ordered or canceled, and Garibaldi and Pueyrredón, along with Chile's Capitán Prat, were disarmed with the exception of their main batteries, as the Argentine Navy had no crane capable of removing the armored cruiser's gun turrets.